Enhancement of Rural Connectivity by Recycling TV Towers with Massive MIMO Techniques: Introduction

-The main differences between the proposed work and previous works in the literature are: \begin{enumerate} \item In~\cite{bondalapati2020supercell, Curvalux} fixed beam high-gain antennas are used regardless of the location of users.
+The main differences between our work and previous ones are: \begin{enumerate}[noitemsep,nolistsep] \item In~\cite{feltrin2021potential,bondalapati2020supercell, Curvalux} fixed beam high-gain antennas are used regardless of the location of users.
 This solution might not be energy-efficient.
-In our work and in~\cite{taheri2021potential}, mMIMO beamforming is employed, adapting based on the channel state information (CSI) of served users.
-However, channel estimation is necessary in this case. \item In~\cite{taheri2021potential}, a zero-forcing (ZF) linear precoder is considered which might not be efficient when users are close to each other \cite{ratnayake2012effects,suzuki2010design,suzuki2012prediction}.
+Moreover, the performance of a single user is assessed without considering intra-cell interference.
+In our work and in~\cite{taheri2021potential}, MU mMIMO beamforming is employed, adapting based on the channel state information (CSI) of served users.
+In this case, CSI estimation is necessary. \item In~\cite{taheri2021potential}, a zero-forcing (ZF) linear precoder is considered which might not be efficient when users are close to each other.
 We consider a regularized ZF (RZF) precoder which is more suitable than ZF in practice, with limited added complexity and cost~\cite{MassiveMIMOBook}. \item In our work, we consider the 3GPP channel models \cite{3GPP} based on realistic measurements rather than the Ericsson 9999 model.
 These models are generated using the open source geometry-based quasi deterministic radio channel generator (QUADRIGA) stochastic channel simulator v.2.6~\cite{quad}.
 Simulations are done with different types of 3GPP 38.901 models mainly line of sight (LoS) for high tower BS and non LOS (NLoS) for legacy BS.
 On the other hand, authors in~\cite{taheri2021potential} use Ericsson 9999 model with independent Rayleigh fading channel.
 This assumption is not realistic especially in the case of high towers where LoS is paramount. \item Authors in \cite{taheri2021potential} consider a mMIMO BS with a large UCyA that can accommodate up to $293 \times 464 = 135,952$ antennas.
-ZF precoding requires as much radio-frequency (RF) chains as antennas.
-The implementation of this number of RF chains is not possible in practice.
+Digital precoding, e.g., ZF requires as much radio-frequency (RF) chains as antennas.
+The implementation of this number of RF chains is not possible.
 Moreover, the implementation of a UCyA with a radius of $2$~m and a height of $10$~m might be challenging to resist against wind in practice. \item Different from \cite{taheri2021potential}, we complement our work by taking into consideration a real case study in Ethiopian rural area, with population density and location of legacy BSs and TV towers.
-We differentiate between three cases: low, medium, and high number of served users per cell.
-This study is important to motivate network operators to recycle TV towers for connectivity. \end{enumerate}
+We differentiate between three cases: low, medium, and high number of served users per cell. \end{enumerate} Our study is important to motivate network operators to recycle TV towers for rural connectivity.